 Câu 11-12: Synonyms: Choose A, B, C or D that has the CLOSEST meaning to the underlined word/phrase in each question.

-11. We an online survey on the eating habits of over 3000 Vietnamese teenagers.
+11. We carried out an online survey on the eating habits of over 3000 Vietnamese teenagers.

 A. acquired B. utilised C. performed D. completed